 Yes, our fees are tax deductible in Canada.
 Receipts for income tax purposes will be issued, at year end, for fees paid for subjects completed within the current tax year, plus applicable taxes.

-Yes, we have academic advisors on staff and they can be reached through the on-line learning system.
+Yes, we have instructors on staff and they can be reached through the on-line learning system.
 In addition, each course within the program has a forum where you can interact with faculty and other students.

-Our Natural Nutrition programnnsymbol is one of only a few in Canada which meets qualifying standards set for status with one or all of the professional organizations for holistic nutrition professionals.
-Thanks to the undying efforts of CSNN founding director Danielle Perrault, the CSNN Registrar, individual branch managers, CSNN students and graduates, our school has grown from a single classroom location in 1995 to 12 classrooms (as of June, 2019) in major cities across Canada, and the Distance Education program.
+Our Natural Nutrition program is one of only a few in Canada which meets qualifying standards set for status with one or all of the professional organizations for holistic nutrition professionals.
+Thanks to the undying efforts of CSNN founding director Danielle Perrault, the CSNN Registrar, individual branch managers, CSNN students and graduates, our school has grown from a single classroom location in 1995 to multiple classroom branches in major cities across Canada, and the Distance Education program.
 Anyone considering our school can be confident that CSNN will continue to provide the type of curriculum for which we have become known.

 PLA stands for Prior Learning Assessment.
 You only need to apply for it if you have done some previous education and you are hoping to get exempted from one or more subjects in our program.
 If you do not want exemptions, you do not need to apply for the PLA.
 Please note that a maximum of four exemptions is allowed in order to qualify for the Natural Nutrition Diploma and that courses completed more than five years ago are not eligible for advanced standing (some exceptions may apply if you work with the subject matter).

-The warehouse/financial office for Distance Education closes for holidays during the New Year period and for part of the summer.
+The warehouse/financial office for Distance Education closes for holidays during the New Year period.
 We do this during the slow times of the year in order to spend time with our families.
 No materials will be shipped; however, academic advisors will still be marking tests and assignments and addressing student questions.
 Students are all advised of closure times well in advance and are given the opportunity to change arrangements for shipping of materials if desired.
 Notices of holiday closures will also appear on this website.